Skip to product information

 Cane Creek DB CS Air Full DIY Rebuild Toolkit

 Everything you need to fully rebuild your Cane Creek DB CS Air rear shock at home.
-Includes all key tools for sealhead removal, air can service, IFP setting, and damper bleeding, with optional upgrades.
-Again, forgot to take pictures while I did that shock..
-Donated the parts to a local bike shop after.
+Includes all key tools for sealhead removal, air can service, IFP setting, and damper bleeding.
+This shock is simpler than DB Inline Air: no bladder, no pellet retainer, and a more forgiving bleed layout.

 What’s Included